Vacheron & Constantin Cal.1014 18ct 1982

 Superbly Restored Yellow Gold Dial in Tip-Top Condition

 Ultra-High Grade V&C Calibre Cal.1014, Fully Restored Movement

 Slim 18ct Gold Watch Case, 33mm Diameter, Excluding the Crown

-High Quality Black Crocodile Strap with Plain Gold Plated Buckle
+High Quality Black Alligator Strap with Plain Gold Plated Buckle

 All in Absolutely Tip-Top & Beautifully Restored, Stunning Condition

 VGWL 12 Months’ Written Warranty Included*